 When attending Orientation, we ask that you park in the Pavilion Parking Garage located off of Kenwood Avenue (3409 N. Downer Ave.).
 Do not park in a space marked “reserved.”
 Vehicles higher than 6’9” will not make the garage clearance.

-From the parking garage, Orientation Leaders and signage will direct you to the check-in area in Bolton Hall.
+From the parking garage, Orientation Leaders and signage will direct you to the check-in location.
 Parking is included in the Orientation Fee and you will be given a pass when you arrive at program check-in.